 Payable on Death vs Beneficiary

-Payable on death refers to a specific type of financial account that’s used to pass assets to someone else.
+Payable on death refers to an arrangement between an account holder and a financial institution in which the account holder designates specific beneficiaries to receive the funds in the account after they die.
 The term “beneficiary,” however, is used to refer to an individual or entity that’s entitled to inherit assets from someone else.
 POD beneficiaries fall under the larger beneficiary umbrella.

 Similarities

-Here are some ways in which POD accounts and beneficiaries are the same.
 When you name a payable on death beneficiary, you’re telling your bank that you want that person or entity to receive money from the account when you pass away.
-In a sense, that’s no different from naming a beneficiary to a 401(k) plan or a life insurance policy.
+This is similar to naming a beneficiary to any type of account, including a life insurance policy.
 Your life insurance beneficiary, for example, is entitled to receive a life insurance death benefit from the policy when you die.

-Payable on death beneficiaries and life insurance or retirement plan beneficiaries are not entitled to any money during your lifetime.
+Payable on death beneficiaries and other types of beneficiaries are also generally not entitled to any money during your lifetime.
 They can’t access your bank account, withdraw money from your 401(k), or cash in your life insurance.
 But they all stand to benefit financially from your passing in some way.

 Differences